Stabbing Westward: Ungod (1993–1995)

 With a solidified lineup including Zechman on guitar and Suycott on drums, the band in 1993 recorded at Eden Studios in London with producer John Fryer.
 This resulted in their major label (Columbia Records) debut album, Ungod, which was released on February 15, 1994.
-The band landed an opening slot on Depeche Mode's Exotic Tour in summer 1994, and opened North American tour dates in fall 1994 for Killing Joke, but Stabbing Westward's album sales still didn't increase.
+The band landed an opening slot on Depeche Mode's Devotional Tour in summer 1994, and opened North American tour dates in fall 1994 for Killing Joke, but Stabbing Westward's album sales still did not increase.

-David Suycott abruptly dropped out of the band toward the end of the Ungod tour.
+Suycott abruptly dropped out of the band toward the end of the Ungod tour.
 Andy Kubiszewski was called in to replace Suycott's position for the remainder of the shows.
 This fast replacement required Kubiszewski to learn all of Suycott's parts while on his flight to meet with the band.
 Kubiszewski became a permanent fixture of Stabbing Westward.

 The "Thread Mix" of the song "Violent Mood Swings" was included in the soundtrack to the 1994 film Clerks, and briefly appeared in the movie itself for one scene.
 The song "Nothing" was featured in the 1995 motion picture Bad Boys, but was not included on the film's soundtrack release.
 "Nothing" was later included in the credits of the movie Johnny Mnemonic and both it and "Lost" were featured on the movie's soundtrack.
 The songs "Lies", "Lost", and "Can't Happen Here" were also all featured in the first Mortal Kombat movie in 1995; however, these songs were not featured on the CD soundtrack.